Workshops · teaching · science communication

 Bash / Shell Workshop

-• Core commands + scripting mindset
+• Core commands and scripting mindset

 • Reproducible workflows for research